byintention/takeaction/README.md

 ## Money
 - Refuse to work for bad companies
 - Reduce support for tax dodging companies - Amazon, BT, Starbucks & all the usual suspects https://www.ethicalconsumer.org/ethicalcampaigns/tax-justice/tax-avoidance-rankings
-- Coop bank, Triodos, Ecology.
+- **Banking**: Coop bank, Triodos, Ecology.
 Not Barclays, HSBC etc. who often fund fossil fuels and weapons
 - How good are Revolut, Monzo, Starling?
 - Make My Money Matter - https://makemymoneymatter.co.uk/banks/
-- Green pension or at least green plan with current provider (probably at least some greenwash with that though)
+- **Green pension** or at least green plan with current provider (probably at least some greenwash with that though)
 - Avoid crypto or AI - both an environmental disaster due to power usage, and borderline scam in a lot of cases
 - Reduce (non mortgage) debt
 - 'Time banking'